-*Summer sessions or courses less than 12 weeks have shorter withdrawal deadlines.
-Consult the Registration Calendar for current deadline dates.
+Summer sessions, January Interim and courses less than 14 weeks have shorter withdrawal deadlines.
+Please check the Registration Calendar for summer or January interim course withdrawal deadlines.

 - Petitions for late drops or withdrawals may be approved if one of these extenuating circumstances occurs and can be documented.
 The extenuating circumstance must occur within the semester the drop or withdrawal is being requested.

 - The student has serious mental or physical health problems verified by a statement from a physician or professional counselor.